 Tirana.
 A morning tour of Tirana includes some of the city’s grand central boulevards, lined with relics of its Ottoman, Italian and Communist past.
 There is also a visit to the National Art Gallery.
 The afternoon is spent in the vast National Historical Museum where displays span from antiquity to the Communist regime of Enver Hoxha.
 Overnight in Tirana.

 Tirana.
-A morning visit to Bunk’Art in the outskirts of Tirana.
+A morning visit to Bunk’Art.
 Explore one of the many bunkers still standing after the fall of Enver Hoxha’s communist regime, which has recently opened to the public as a history and contemporary art museum.
-Fly from Tirana, arriving at London Gatwick at c.
-3.15pm.
+Fly from Tirana, arriving at London Heathrow in the afternoon.

 Price, per person